gohypergiant/FocusEngine/README.md

 #### Known issues

 Attempting to perform a `placeFocus()` call as FocusEngine is changing its own focus will fail.
 (The call is discarded.)
-If you need to override FocusEngine's logic, Use a slight delay to ensure the call is respected.
+If you need to override FocusEngine's logic, use the `overrides` feature or add a slight delay to ensure the call is respected.

 ```coffeescript
 layerA.on "unfocus", ->